 So our work at London Speech Workshop is clear: we make sure that sounds that are leading to any kind of confusion or misunderstanding are addressed, and we make sure the intonation patterns that make English work really well are being used.
 These two simple things, plus a few tricks and tools along the way, mean that the non-native English speaker feels they can get under the skin of English, and that they can communicate with clarity and a sense of confidence.
 It means that, when they open their mouths, what comes out is what they want to come out.

 And where is the accent in all this, I hear you ask.
 It is there in that it is part of the speaker and who they are, but not there in a way that impedes the communication process..
 It won’t slow things down or disrupt the flow or get in the way of the speaker connecting with others.
-So that is what we mean when we talk about softening an accent.
+So that is what we mean when we talk about accent reduction.
 It is making sure that it enhances the conversation, rather than impedes it.